kaviya218/chatbot/README.md

 # chatbot
- This using project of chatbot for collefe website
+ This using project of chatbot for college website